Table of Contents

 Is milk part of the anti-inflammatory diet?

 Cow’s milk is one of the most common food allergens in the American diet.
-Pasteurized and homogenized milk involve a great deal of processing, making them difficult to digest.
-The large number of low-fat and non-fat milk products are also difficult to digest.
+Pasteurized and homogenized milk involves a great deal of processing, making it difficult to digest.
+Many low-fat and non-fat milk products are also difficult to digest.
 Research has demonstrated that milk does not offer calcium, proteins, and fats that cannot be found in healthier foods.

 Contrary to popular belief: